ak9999/hadamard-opencl/README.md

 Run `make`

-The Makefile should work in any UNIX-like environment as long as the OpenCL library is available.
+Works in UNIX-like environments as long as OpenCL libraries are available.

+Those on Windows check this [StackOverflow post](https://stackoverflow.com/questions/23173374/configure-opencl-under-cygwin) to see how to compile this with MinGW.

 # To do: